dublado/csabapalfi.github.io/_posts/2014-04-24-craftconf-day-2.md

 What is mastery for us in software?
 Let's look at the different stages of **medieval craftmanship and mastery** and what it means to us and get some advice:

 You start out as an **apprentice**. **Find people who do what you want to do and model them**, stalk them.
-Following somone on twitter is like stalking but legal.
+Following someone on twitter is like stalking but legal.
 Admit you don't know stuff but also learn to act like you can (e.g adopt the jargon).
 Heard of the **impostor syndrome**? **Solve real problems**.
 Please don't learn to swim with armbands.
 No trainer wheels.
 Code katas and stuff are kind of useful but not really. **Study the basics** and learn theory and method but also remember **that brutal adherence to the one true way is harmful**.
 Always try to **get feedback from people.**

 After getting some experience you're a **journeyman**. **Build your portfolio** and try different approaches, domains.
 It's important to **learn how you learn**, how you practice.
 Everyone is different.
 I for example take notes like crazy.
 Always **listen like you don't know the answer** - you might not. **If it ain't broke - fix it anyway**, surprising things might come out of it.
 Remember that **you can make computer do anything**: stay motivated.

 As a **master** remember where you started and allow learners to discover.

-In summary: **choose your goals deliberately** and undertand your process of learning.
+In summary: **choose your goals deliberately** and understand your process of learning.
 The journey never ends.

 At the end of the talk the **two sides of simplicity** also came-up somehow.
-You have the 'I overlook the details' simple and hard-fought tru simplicity divided by the complexity mess between.
+You have the 'I overlook the details' simple and hard-fought true simplicity divided by the complexity mess between.

 ## <a name="doug"></a>JavaScript - The Better Parts
 ### by Douglas Crockford [crockford.com](http://www.crockford.com/)